spacetimeengineer/mupy/README.md

 ## Note from the developer

 ### powerful but rudimetry
-mupy is more powerful than you think, certainly more than you would believe but less than it must.
-The package has grown too large for a single developer to responsibly maintain and there is still much that can be done as of now.
-The time has come for jusgment. mupy works well, perhaps too well and it finnally meets all requirements from my perspective.
-I need users before I can do anything else and I must assume that will never happen.
-I planned for this becasue mupyt was originally built for me.
-If these users never come, no problem.
-I will soley posess one of the greatest engineering assets in existence.
-Big talk I know, I know what good engineering looks like.
-The mu project had evolved through many interations of insight and usecase over six years.
-The days of building things in a vacuum are finally behind me so I can only make trivial modifications from this point forward.
-This may not be the case forever but I need a dedicated community before I consider further contributions to be worth my while.
-I will continue developing scad libraries but these shall be limited to my own needs and requirements.
+mupy is more powerful than you think, certainly more than you would believe.
+The package has grown too large for a single developer to responsibly maintain and the time has come for community to make judgements since we are at a good stopping point. mupy works well, perhaps too well and it finally meets all requirements from my perspective.
+I just need users and feedback before I can build it up more.
+I will be employing mupy from this point fourth and I will dedicate my use-case to my own projects.

 ### battle tested
 mupy is a conglomeration of scripts that were rewritten many times over and organized and coordinated into a functiong system.
 I have been developing it for years but utilizing it and employing it in my tool-set has been a very new exerience for me.